-The Ford Museum has a lot of Interesting Learning for Kids
+The Gerald R. Ford Museum has a lot of Interesting Learning for Kids

 Are you looking for a family outing that is both fun and educational?
 You need to visit the Gerald R. Ford Museum!
 Your kids will learn a lot—and so will you (yes, even if you remember everything you learned in your social studies class about our 38th President, whose boyhood home was Grand Rapids).

 My kids were hooked before we even got inside, thanks to the fountain and the astronaut sculpture, both of which serve as kid magnets!

 Before You Go to the Gerald R. Ford Museum

 To prepare for your visit and pique your kids’ interest, check out the Online Exhibits.

 - Growing Up Grand tells of the early years of Gerald R. Ford and early 20th century Grand Rapids.

 - Born to Play Ball will excite any sports-minded kid.

 - Extraordinary Circumstances give background to the unusual road that President Ford took to the Presidency.

 - Many additional online exhibits are available as well.